Freelancer-Protocol/docs/hiring.md

 has_children: true
 ---

-### Freelancer Protocol enables you to automate your payments to freelancers, while enabling to gradually commit to each project and guaranteeing you get deliverables on time.
+### Freelancer Protocol enables you to automate your payments to freelancers.

+Gradually commit to each project and only pay if you get deliverables on time.